unforced/new-bump/.cursorguides/tracking.md

   - Authentication context updated to use Supabase
   - Profile service created
   - Tests for Supabase integration
-- All tests are now passing (64/64)
+- All tests are now passing (82/82)
 - Database schema pushed to Supabase
 - Created test page for authentication flow
 - Implemented profile management functionality
+- Implemented Home & Check-In functionality:
+  - Created status service for managing check-ins
+  - Implemented CheckInForm component
+  - Updated Home page to display check-ins grouped by place
+  - Added tests for all new components and services

 ## Action Plan (from Project Documentation)